Saturday, November 29, 2014

 Paris Babylon and the Story of the Paris Commune by Rupert Christiansen, 1994

-* To be sure, there would be fewer pickpockets in the absence of the wealthy who leave after the siege.
-But that does not explain the absence of burglaries (on the contrary) or of violent crime.
+* To be sure, there would be fewer pickpockets when many of the wealthy leave after the siege.
+But one would expect burglaries and violent crime to increase, and the opposite happens.

 * * *